Vanivilas Women and Children Hospital

 It was built in 1935, at a cost of ₹ 4lakhs.
 The first medical superintendent was M. C. Albuquerque.
 It was renovated in 2002 at a cost of ₹ 4.2 crores.

 In 2000, it was selected as one of the 11 AIDS control centres in India, and the sole one in Karnataka.

 The Vani Vilas Hospital stands on the grounds where the Fort Church and the Fort Cemetery once stood.
 The Land was acquired from the Church of England by the Mysore Government.
 Land was provided at Hardinge Road, Chamarajpet as compensation, where now stands the St. Luke's Church.

-Notable incidents
+Notable

 Indian movie superstar Rajnikanth was born at this hospital on 12 December 1950.